mghazel2020/Image-Classification--Machine-Learning--Python-ScikitLearn/README.md

 |SVM          | 0.9416666666666667       | 0.9770349399922571               | 0.9638212311280369 |

-# 5. Comparison of the 5 ML classification Algorithms
+# 5. Comparison of the 5 ML classification algorithms

 The table below compares the performance of the 5 evaluated ML classification algorithms on the DIGITS data set using the default parameters as well as the more optimal paramaters as obtained by the grid-search and randon-search algorithms.
 We note: